Plymouth Marjon University

 - International Students

 Plymouth Marjon University has long-established expertise in teacher training, reflected in the numbers of postgraduate students choosing to study at the university; it has relationships with hundreds of schools and impressive earnings figures for its graduates.
-Other master's courses have small class sizes, offering close and interactive teaching; while research degrees are student-led, facilitated by academic support.
+Other master's courses have small class sizes, offering close and interactive teaching.
+Research degrees are student-led, facilitated by academic support.

 |Type of Course||Taught Postgraduate (£)|